Former leaders of Imran Khan's party meet Qureshi to convince him to part ways with ex-premier | Politics

 A few days later, many prominent leaders including Fawad, Imran Ismail, Shireen Mazari, Fayyazul Hassan Chauhan, Firdaus Ashiq Awan and others quit Khan's party.

-Khan, 70, who is facing more than 100 cases ranging from corruption to terrorism, said he sympathises will everyone who were pressurised to leave the party.
+Khan, 70, who is facing more than 100 cases ranging from corruption to terrorism, said he sympathises will everyone who were forced to leave the party.

 Fawad, who on May 24 announced that he was ''taking a break from politics" and parting ways with the PTI chairman over May 9 mayhem, said the government cannot be given an open field in the absence of an active opposition.